|

 Hi, Pat —

 Thank you for your question.
-The Catholic Church

-regrettably understands and requires civil/legal
+regrettably understands and requires that civil/legal

 divorce precede an annulment.
 Divorce

-only "breaks" the legal barriers contracted
+only breaks the legal barriers contracted

 As for the conditions under which the Church grants